openedx/open-edx-proposals/oeps/best-practices/oep-0066-bp-authorization.rst

 Super User
 ----------
-A service specific role that exists only for the specified service and grants the a high level of access to the service (for exampe access to Django Admin or read-write access for all database models).
+A service specific role that exists only for the specified service and grants a high level of access to the service (for example access to Django Admin or read-write access for all database models).

 Best Practices